Upturn unsubscribed user

 Growth Trajectory and Initiatives

-Historical Growth: CarMax has experienced consistent growth in revenue and store count over the past decade, driven by expansion into new markets and increasing demand for used vehicles.
+Historical Growth: CarMax has experienced steady growth in revenue and store count over the past decade.

 Summary